stevegrunwell/wp-password-generator/readme.txt

 == Special Thanks ==

 Special thanks goes out to Greg Laycock (http://76horsepower.com/) for his input during the ongoing development of this plug-in.
 Additional thanks to WordPress users pampfelimetten for suggesting the plugin hook into the strength indicator and michapixel for recommending the 'Show password' feature.
-Chris Van Patten (http://vanpattenmedia.com/) also deserves major props for assistance with version 2.3.